kaumina/ansible-molecule/README.md

 4. git in your localhost.
 5. Once you are done with all installations execute below commands sequentially assuming now you are here.
     ```
-    challenge/challenge-wirecard/molecule
+    ansible-molecule/molecule
     ```

 ## Steps:

-1.Firstly, you have to clone the repository and checkout the **Ansible** branch from BitBucket repo.
+1.Firstly, you have to clone the repository from BitBucket repo.

 ```

-  git clone git@bitbucket.org:codefreaker/challenge.git
+  git clone git@bitbucket.org:codefreaker/ansible-molecule.git
-  git fetch && git checkout ansible
-  git pull

 ```

 You can see there are two commands are running for running role task and testing them.